Nicholas Biwott: Investigations and Legal Matters

-Ten government officials, including Biwott, were held in police custody for questioning for two weeks in November 1991, but a Kenyan Police investigation concluded that there was no 'evidence to support the allegations that Biwott was involved in the disappearance and subsequent death of the late minister Dr. Robert John Ouko'.
+Ten government officials, including Biwott, were held in police custody for questioning for two weeks in November 1991, following a call by Scotland Yard detective John Troon for further investigations to assess the credibility of allegations made by the directors of BAK Group but a Kenyan Police investigation concluded that there was no 'evidence to support the allegations that Biwott was involved in the disappearance and subsequent death of the late minister Dr. Robert John Ouko'.

-In December 2003, Biwott issued a formal complaint against New Scotland Yard through his lawyer on the basis that Troon's investigation was 'fundamentally flawed and, in many cases erroneous' and called on New Scotland Yard 'to investigate Troon and to issue an apology.
+In December 2003, Biwott issued a formal complaint against New Scotland Yard through his lawyer on the basis that Troon's investigation was 'fundamentally flawed and, in many cases erroneous' and called on New Scotland Yard 'to investigate Troon and to issue an apology citing, among other concerns, that entities referred to as BAK Group SA International Consultants and BAK Group Briner & Partner did not exist, and that the Kenyan Government’s molasses project file had not been reviewed.
 The request was ultimately turned down in December 2004 by the Metropolitan Police as the original investigation 'did not involve a citizen of the United Kingdom, potential suspect, or even witnesses', and because 'the resources of the Metropolitan Police are limited'.
 Another reason given for the refusal by the Metropolitan Police to review the case was that the Kenyan Parliamentary Select Committee (PSC) was investigating the death of Dr Robert Ouko and that it was 'open to Mr Biwott to make any representations he wishes to that Inquiry'.

-The Select Committee's proceedings, however, were abruptly terminated as Nicholas Biwott began to give his testimony.
+The Select Committee's proceedings, however, were abruptly terminated as Nicholas Biwott began to give his testimony and he was not permitted to table evidence or give evidence as he requested.
 The PSC led by Gor Sunguh would not allow the cross-examination of witnesses by Nicholas Biwott’s lawyers.
 Some members of the Committee decided they could not continue serving on the Committee.
 Six members – Paul Muite, Mirugi Kariuki, Dr Abdulahi Ali, Njoki S. Ndung’u and Otieno Kajwang – resigned during its hearings.
 Four others left to take up other appointments.
 New members were appointed to the Committee.
 At the end there were 10 members, of which four did not sign Sungu’s report.

 Parliament in 2005 refused to consider Sungu’s report.
-It was tabled again on December 8, 2010, but was rejected by Members of parliament for being “shoddy” and for having been used “to settle political scores”.
+It was tabled again on December 8, 2010, but following debate it was not adopted by Parliament and was rejected by Members of parliament for being “shoddy” and for having been used “to settle political scores”.